aerogear/frontpage-ios-app/README.md

 For this example the `mobile-services.json` is saved in `FrontPage`.
 There are three types of services in the services list.
-Each of these have the configuration for the different type services.
-The different types of services are:
+Each of these have the configuration for the different type of services which are:

 - **sync-app**
 - **keycloak**